mintproject/model-catalog-python-api-client/docs/modelconfigurations.md

 #### Response

 We found 7 model configurations.
 A ModelConfiguration contains information such as description, parameters, inputs, outputs, region.
-For more information go to: [**[ModelConfiguration]**](../endpoints/ModelConfiguration)
+For more information, go to: [**[ModelConfiguration]**](../endpoints/ModelConfiguration)

 !!! warning
     We are displaying only the id and description in a table for visualization purposes.
 The real output is a JSON.